ajmandourah/tinshop-ng/README.md

       - TINSHOP_WELCOMEMESSAGE=Welcome to my Tinshop!
     volumes:
       - /media/switch:/games
+      - /path/to/config:/data  #this is where config.yaml and titles json file will live. added keys here should also be modifed in config.yaml file as /data/prod.keys
 ```
 All of the settings in the `config.yaml` file are valid Environment Variables.
 They must be `UPPERCASE` and prefixed by `TINSHOP_`.
 Nested properties should be prefixed by `_`.
 Here are a few examples: